I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 4.Get a (new) routine.

 Morning routines can be super helpful to get you off to a good start and set you up for the day, post here if you want to dive a bit deeper into that … It also helps to identify when you used to drink and put new routines in place to change your mindset.
-For me now, unless I’m out and about I always have a bath when I go to bed with a cup of herbal tea (no more wine and netflix) and I often go to a late night yoga class in place of Thursday night drinks.
+For me now, unless I’m out and about I always have a bath when I go to bed with a cup of herbal tea (no more wine and netflix) and I often go to a late night yoga class, or practice at home with Movement for Modern Life (if you want to give them a try they have a 14 day free trial), in place of Thursday night drinks.

-5.Some people won’t get it, and that’s ok.
+5.Some people won’t get sobriety, and that’s ok.

 They are not your people right now.
 Don’t fight it or them.
 Be comfortable in making the right decisions for you right now.